keunlee/amq-streams-broker-authorization-sample/README.md

 The infrastructure to be created will consist of the following components:

-- OpenLDAP
+- OpenLDAP - An LDAP Server for hosting LDAP groups and users
-- Keycloak/RHSSO
+- Keycloak/RHSSO - The **upstream** version of Red Hat SSO
-- Strimzi/AMQ Streams Kafka Cluster
+- Strimzi/AMQ Streams Kafka Cluster - The **upstream** version of AMQ Streams

-NOTE: you will need to have the following namespaces available for use in this demo.
+NOTE: You will need to have the following namespaces available for use in this demo.

 ```
 openldap